 “Ontraport has fueled our growth in so many ways … its comprehensiveness magnifies our capacity to add additional events,” Monica said.
 “By centralizing the management of so many aspects of the business in one place, Ontraport empowers us to operate as leanly as possible.”

 At Ontraport, we use custom objects to manage our Ontraport Experts program.
 These experts are critical resources for our users across the world, and to become certified, they must take a five-day advanced software course and pass an exam.
-To remain certified, experts are required to continue passing exams every year to show they’re staying on top of the system’s features.
+To remain certified, experts are required to pass exams every year to show they’re staying on top of the system’s features.

 Managing all of the factors involved with these courses, exams and renewals became time-consuming, and the data we needed to manage the program quickly outgrew our method of organizing which relied solely on fields and tags within each expert’s contact record.